Across Eternity: Book 4 - Cover

 “Zodiac: Zhanga!”
 A silver aura shrouded him, healing his wounds faster than the insects could make them.
 “You think this is enough to stop me?!”

 He held his arms to his sides and released an omnidirectional wave of silver mana, disintegrating each insect.
-As soon as the explosion ended, Valon was attacked from behind.
-Aithorn, hanging from a wyvern’s tail, was stabbing him in the back with his Dragon Impaler, but not even his spear could break through.
+As soon as the explosion ended, Valon was attacked from his blind spot.
+Aithorn, hanging from a wyvern’s tail, was stabbing him in the back with his Dragon Impaler, but not even his spear could break through the barrier.

 When this story gets more text, you will need to Log In to read it